 During the last four years, I have supported record levels of state education funding for Fairfax and Loudoun County schools.
 For 2014-16, I expect the state will contribute more than $600 million and $280 million per year to these school divisions, respectively.
 (Fairfax has more than twice the student enrollment than Loudoun, which is the main reason for the difference.)

 In 2014, the General Assembly passed HB 930, legislation reducing the number of Standards of Learning Tests (SOL) from 22 to 17 in grades three through eight.
+I was appointed to the SOL Innovation Committee established by the legislation to make additional reforms in the way student achievement is measured in Virginia.

 Education laws I authored include: